0xmetaschool/Learning-Projects/Start Building on Core/5. Conclusion/Lesson 14 Wrap up.md

 - **Introduction:** Got an overview of Core, the bitcoin-centric advantage, Core Blockchain programs, Solidity, and created a Metamask wallet.
 - **Getting Started with Development:** Learned how to set up your development environment and installed the necessary tools.
-- **Building Your Lending dApp Project:** We built the dApp and covered the Solidity basics, created structure, studied mapping, functions, Interface, ERC20, constructors, and operators.
+- **Building Your Lending dApp Project:** We built the dApp and covered the Solidity basics, created structure, and studied mapping, functions, Interface, ERC20, constructors, and operators.
 We implemented functions to stake, borrow, and calculate interests.
 - **Deploy and Interact:** We also learned how to deploy your dApp to the Core blockchain testnet and interact with it side by side.

 ## ⚒️ A small yet important request